lamb-chen/website/app/exploration/exploration.md

 📅 **June 2022 - Sep 2022**
 📍 **Devon, UK**

-Working at Wagamamas put me in a high pressure environment almost everday.
+Working at Wagamamas put me in a high pressure environment almost everyday.
+My favourite part of the job was speaking to new people each shift and learning about who they are.
+Getting to connect with so many people all the time is what makes being a waitress interesting!